Re-use content using Templates

-- Right click on top of the template and click on Default Styles.
+- Right click on top of the template and click on Edit Template Style.

-- Alternatively, you can choose a widget of the screen, go to the Properties tab and click on the button at the top of that tab called ‘Assign as default style’.
+- Alternatively, you can choose a widget of the screen, go to the Properties tab and click on the arrow at the top right of that tab and select ‘Set as default style’.

 You can export your templates from one prototype to another.
 This way, applying your corporate image will be quicker and easier than ever.